bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 Go to https://hypernodes.bismuth.live/?page_id=48

-Your hypernode account address is the address given by hn_check, so is your ip address.
+Your hypernode account address is the address given by hn_check.py from the earlier step, so is your ip address.
 This has to be done *from your dedicated collateral address* (it's a message to self).

-- Get the bis url
+- Get the reg bis url
 - Paste in wallet - as is, "send" tab, "bis url" field.
 - click "load" button, it will prefill all fields so you can check what is does.
 - Hit "send" button to send the signed transaction and confirm.